IanMacSpence/fake_flix/README.md

 This will run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-## Future Enhancements

-- **Improved Search Features:** Planning to implement advanced search options, such as filtering by genre or year.
-- **User Authentication:** Explore adding user authentication to allow saving favorite movies or creating watchlists.

 ## Acknowledgements

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).